Devotional | Is God Overwhelmed?

 • Start.

 Overwhelm is like hope deferred.
 It makes the heart sick.
 I can’t afford to entertain it.
-Its aim is to destroy and peace, my faith and even my health.
+Its aim is to destroy my peace, my faith and even my health.
 So I thank God for His blessings, even an insulin needle a day.

 What overwhelms you?
 Can you apply the simple steps to step over its evil control?